Mary Tsingou

-Mary Tsingou (married name: Mary Tsingou-Menzel; born October 14, 1928) is an American physicist and mathematician of Greek-Bulgarian descent.
-She was one of the first programmers on the MANIAC computer at Los Alamos National Laboratory and is best known for having coded the celebrated computer experiment with Enrico Fermi, John Pasta, and Stanislaw Ulam.
+Mary Tsingou-Menzel (October 14, 1928 – August 27, 2026) was an American physicist and mathematician of Greek-Bulgarian descent.
+She was one of the first programmers on the MANIAC computer at Los Alamos National Laboratory and is best known for having coded the celebrated computer experiment with Enrico Fermi, John Pasta, and Stanisław Ulam.
 This experiment became an inspiration for the fields of chaos theory and scientific computing, and was a turning point in soliton theory.

-Life
+Background

-Mary Tsingou was born in Milwaukee, Wisconsin, her Greek parents having moved to the United States from Bulgaria.
+Mary Tsingou was born in Milwaukee, Wisconsin, on October 14, 1928, her Greek parents having moved to the United States from Bulgaria.
 In the aftermath of the Great Depression, the family left the US to spend several years in Bulgaria.
 In 1940, they returned to the States, where Tsingou attended high school and college.
 She graduated with a bachelor's degree in mathematics and education in 1951 from the University of Wisconsin.
 She then studied at the University of Michigan, receiving a master's degree in mathematics in 1955.
 In 1958, she married Joseph Menzel.
+She had two daughters, Ann and Carol, who grew up to be medical doctors.

+Tsingou died on August 27, 2026, at the age of 97.

 Career

 Tsingou joined the theoretical division of the Los Alamos National Laboratory, where she became one of the first programmers on the MANIAC.
 Besides working on weapons, the group also studied fundamental physics.
 Following Fermi's suggestion to analyze numerically the predictions of a statistical model of solids, Tsingou came up with an algorithm to simulate the relaxation of energy in a model crystal, which she implemented on the MANIAC.
-The analysis became known in the computational physics community as the Fermi–Pasta–Ulam–Tsingou problem (FPUT), and Tsingou's contributions have since been recognized.
+The analysis became known in the computational physics community as the Fermi–Pasta–Ulam problem (FPU).
+In 2008, Tsingou's contributions were recognized and the analysis was renamed as the Fermi–Pasta–Ulam–Tsingou problem (FPUT).
 The result was an important stepping stone for chaos theory.

-Early MANIAC programmers included Mary Hunsberger Kircher.
-She was interviewed in 2002 by the IEEE History Center.
-Mary Tsingou-Menzel was also interviewed in 2002.
+The MANIAC’s arithmetic unit nearing completion in 1952.

 After Fermi's death, James L. Tuck and Tsingou-Menzel repeated the original FPUT results and provided strong indication that the nonlinear FPUT problem might be integrable.

 Tsingou-Menzel continued her computational career at Los Alamos.
 She was an early expert on Fortran.
-In the 1980s, she worked on calculations in the Star Wars program (the Strategic Defense Initiative).
+In the 1980s, she worked on calculations for the "proton storage ring" in the Star Wars program (the Strategic Defense Initiative), which was one of President Ronald Reagan's projects.
 She retired in 1991.